An estate planning option that lets you name a beneficiary to your home, while you continue to live in it

 A transfer-on-death deed similarly passes on real estate after your death.
 But unlike a life estate, the transfer- on- death deed can be revoked at any time.
 Not all states offer transfer- on- death deeds

 You can also create a trust.
 A trust is a more secure and flexible way to transfer assets for your loved ones to use after you’re gone.
-You’ll also have the choice to get a living trust, which you can change, or an irrevocable trust, which can’t be changed, but comes with more robust tax advantages.
+You’ll also have the choice to get a revocable living trust, which you can change, or an irrevocable trust, which can’t be changed, but comes with more robust tax advantages.
 Another good thing about opening up a trust is you can use it for more than just real estate; you can fund the trust with other assets, like bank accounts, or even a life insurance policy.
+You can get an revocable living trust with Policygenius as part of your estate plan.

 Learn all about different types of trusts.